kanishkamisra/minicons/examples/surprisals.md

 import json
 ```
-Incremental models can be instantiated using:
+Incremental/Autoregressive models can be instantiated using:
 ```py
 # Warning: This will download a 550mb model file if you do not already have it!
 model = scorer.IncrementalLMScorer('gpt2', 'cpu')